 What is magnetic resonance imaging?

-Magnetic resonance imaging (MRI) is a procedure that utilizes a strong magnetic field and radio waves to obtain images of the patient’s internal anatomy.
+Magnetic resonance imaging (MRI) is a procedure that utilizes a strong magnetic field and time-varying electromagnetic waves to obtain images of a patient’s internal anatomy.

 Images courtesy of Siemens Healthcare GmbH .